frederickavita/Brython/README.txt

-To run the demo, start the built-in Python HTTP server by
+To run single.html , start the built-in Python HTTP server by

 python3 server.py